cvita/this-vs-that/README.txt

-Second iteration of “This vs. That” from 11-29-2016
+Third iteration of “This vs. That” from 12-2-2016